Store Scanners - The Price Is Not Always Right

 Keeping Your Eyes on the Scanner

-Have you ever been over charged at a store, but did not know it until you got home and looked at the receipt?
-Watched the register and caught where the item scanned showed a higher price than what was advertised?
-Chance are the answer is yes.
+Have you ever been overcharged at a store, but did not know it until you got home and looked at the receipt?
+Watched the register and caught where the item scanned showed a higher (or lower) price than what was advertised?
+Chances are the answer is yes.
 In fact, it happens all of the time.
 Most of it is because of this little symbol called a UPC code.

-As a result, consumer advocates and regulators are concerned about inconsistencies between advertised or posted prices and prices stored in the computer, inaccurate prices throughout a chain of stores because of an error in the central computer and problems for shoppers who may not remember posted prices or special promotions when they check out.
+As a result, consumer regulators and advocates are concerned about inconsistencies between advertised or posted prices and prices stored in the computer, inaccurate prices throughout a chain of stores because of an error in the central computer and problems for shoppers who may not remember posted prices or special promotions when they check out.

 Savvy shoppers check scanner charges for items they know are on sale and many are quite vocal about their willingness to shop elsewhere if price corrections are not made.
 Often they will encourage retail stores to police the accuracy of their checkout scanners.

 But what happens to the rest of us that either can't remember the advertised price of each item we purchase or who cannot police the scanners at checkout because we're watching our children grab madly at the candy display or too busy unloading our carts?